Alexandra Resort in the Turks and Caicos

 The Caribbean Public Health Agency (CARPHA) was established legally in July 2011.
 Its operations started in 2013 and are headquartered in Trinidad and Tobago.

-CARPHA merged 5 existing, separate agencies dealing with environmental health, infectious diseases, and nutritional issues.
+CARPHA merged five existing, separate agencies dealing with environmental health, infectious diseases, and nutritional issues.

 It was only two years after CARPHA was functional that it took lead on the Zika outbreak and transmission throughout countries in the region.

-During the outbreak, the Government considered using genetically modified mosquitos in an effort to curb transmission and infection.
+During the Zika outbreak, the Government considered using genetically modified mosquitoes in an effort to curb transmission and infection.
 This was done in the Cayman Islands.
 However, this never progressed past the initial suggestion phase in the Turks and Caicos.

-Mosquitos can be an annoyance at times in the Turks and Caicos, especially after heavy rainfall and little rainfall.
-Of the major islands, North and Middle Caicos usually experience the worst mosquitos, followed by Pine Cay and Providenciales.
-Grand Turk and Salt Cay, due to the dryer environment and small size of the islands, experience pests to a lesser degree.
+Mosquitoes can be an annoyance at times in the Turks and Caicos, especially after heavy rainfall.
+Of the major islands, North and Middle Caicos usually experience the worst mosquitoes, followed by Providenciales.
+Grand Turk and Salt Cay, due to the drier environment and small size of the islands, experience pests to a lesser degree.

-Precautions against mosquitos, when present, are the usual long-sleeve shirts and bug spray.
+Precautions against mosquitoes, when present, are the usual long-sleeve shirts and bug spray.

 Government Mosquito Control